 Training a supervised machine learning model to upsample muography images of concrete blocks requires a large dataset of paired images.
-Therefore we must first create a dataset that contains different sizes, orientations and types of rebar grids and tendon ducts, as well as a variety of different sampling rates.
-Spherical air voids were also added to the geometry design in order to assess detection ability --- as a precursor to a complimentary study to look at defects --- due to their simplicity and small size.
+Therefore, we must first create a dataset that contains different sizes, orientations, and types of rebar grids and tendon ducts, as~well as a variety of different equivalent sampling times.
+Spherical air voids were also added to the geometry design in order to assess detection ability---as a precursor to a complimentary study to look at defects---due to their simplicity and small~size.

 The design of the Geant4 simulations to produce a large and varied dataset of 2D muography images from 700 unique concrete block designs is outlined below in Section~\ref{simulation_design_section}.
-Each concrete block was simulated using 100 days' worth of muons, resulting in a total dataset size of 70,000\,~500$\times$500 images, each with 100 different versions corresponding to sampling rates from one day to 100 days.
-Simulating an equivalent sampling time of 100 days was arbitrary but intentionally overestimated for this initial study to ensure sufficient sampling for a clear ground truth; by comparison, the concrete block in Niederleithinger et al. \cite{niederleithinger_muon_2021} was imaged for only 50 days.
-This data was used to train the cWGAN-GP models (outlined below in Section~\ref{wgan_gp_section}), using the 100-day image as the ground truth and the input being randomly selected from one of the sampling rates from 1--99, ensuring sampling rate generalisation.
+Each concrete block was simulated using 100 days worth of muons, resulting in a total dataset size of 70,000~500~$\times$~500 images, each with 100 different versions corresponding to equivalent sampling times of 1 day to 100 days.
+The total image dataset therefore contained seven million images, requiring over a trillion muon events to be simulated.
+Simulating a maximum equivalent sampling time of 100 days was arbitrary but intentionally overestimated for this initial study to ensure sufficient sampling for a clear ground truth; by comparison, the~concrete block in Niederleithinger~et~al.~\cite{niederleithinger_muon_2021} was imaged for only 50 days.
+These data were used to train the cWGAN-GP models (outlined below in Section~\ref{wgan_gp_section}) using the 100-day image as the ground truth and the input being randomly selected from one of the equivalent sampling times of 1--99 days, ensuring image sampling time~generalization.